EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
-The document summarizes different amplification attacks using CoAP.
+The document summarizes different theoretical amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.
-The goal with this document is to motivate generic and protocol-specific recommendations on the usage of CoAP.
+The goal with this document is to raise awareness and to motivate generic and protocol-specific recommendations on the usage of CoAP.

 Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option {{I-D.ietf-core-echo-request-tag}}.